A Lite Distributed Semantic Communication System for Internet of Things: Proposed Lite Distributed Semantic Communication System

 \subsection{Constellation Design with Fewer Quantization Bits}

 The cloud/edge platform can further reduce the size of L-DeepSC with model compression after the model is trained, which not only reduces the latency significantly for broadcasting the updated DeepSC to IoT devices, but also changes DeepSC to L-DeepSC with low complexity.
-However, the antenna of IoT devices is not able to create high-resolution wave, in other words, the antenna cannot afford a large number of constellation points close to each other.
+However, high-resolution waveform poses high requirements cost-sensitive IoT devices.
+In other words, the cost-sensitive IoT devices are usually capacity-limited and cannot afford a large number of constellation points which are with phase and amplitude close to each other.

-Different from bits, the source message, $\bf s$, is more complicated and the learned constellation will not be limited to few points, which brings additional burden on antenna design.
-Besides, the DL model generally run in FP32, which also expands the range of constellation.
+Different from bits, the source message, $\bf s$, is more complicated and the learned constellation will not be limited to a few points, which brings additional burden on hardware.
+Besides, the DL models generally run in FP32, which also expands the range of constellation.
 Thus, we aim to reduce the size of learned constellation without degrading performance, where the output of $\bf X$ is the learned constellation while $\bf X$ is also the output of activation of last layer at the local IoT devices.
 Inspired from the network quantization, we convert the learned high-resolution constellation into low-resolution one with few points.
 Thus, we use two-stage quantization to narrow the range of constellations, which is represented by

 where ${\bf X}_{\tt quantize}$ is the quantized $\bf X$ from \eqref{activations quantization}, ${{{q_x}}}$ is the scale-factor and $x_{\min}$ is the obtained by \eqref{ema} and ${\bf X}_{\tt dequantize}$ is the dequantized $\bf X$.